curl/everything-curl/cmdline-urls.md

 ### Scheme

 URLs start with the "scheme", which is the official name for the "http://" part.
 That tells which protocol the URL uses.
+The scheme must be a known one that this version of curl supports or it will show and error message and stop.
+Also note that the scheme must not start with nor contain any white space.

+### Without scheme

 As a convenience, curl also allows users to leave out the scheme part from URLs.
 Then it guesses which protocol to use based on the first part of the host name.
+That guessing is very basic and just checks if the first part of the given host name matches one of a set of protocols, then you probably meant that protocol.
+This heuristics is based on the fact that some servers traditionally were named like that.
+The protocols that are detected this way are FTP, DICT, LDAP, IMAP, SMTP and POP3.
+Any other host name will default to HTTP.

+You can modify the default protocol to something else than HTTP with the `--proto-default` option.

 ### Name and password